m-mayday/godmon/README.md

 * Menus:
   * Party screen
   * Pokemon summary
+* Battle:
   * Wild encounters
   * Basic trainer battles
+  * EXP gain and level up
   * Battles are playable from start to finish but there's a lot of stuff missing.
 See the section below.

 ### What's missing
 Too much to list but most notably: